exhu/miod/docs/source/rev4.rst

 String                          Immutable string class with
                                 hash code support
 proc()
-proc(), class                   Instance pointer is guarded as
+method()                        Instance pointer is guarded as
                                 weakref in debug builds!

 float                           alias for float32